 In the beginning, the operational application of the model within COSMO were mainly on the meso- β scale using a grid spacing of 7 km.
 The key issue was an accurate numerical prediction of near-surface weather conditions, focusing on clouds, fog, frontal precipitation, and orographically and thermally forced local wind systems.
 Since April 2007, a meso- γ scale version is running operationally at DWD by employing a grid spacing of 2.8 km.
-We expect that this will allow for a direct simulation of severe weather events triggered by deep moist convection, such as supercell thunderstorms, intense mesoscale convective complexes, prefrontal squall-line storms and heavy snowfall from wintertime mesocyclones.
+Applications with similar resolutions are now run by most COSMO partners.
+We expect that this will allow for a direct simulation of severe weather events triggered by deep moist convection, such as supercell thunderstorms, intense mesoscale convective complexes, prefrontal squallline storms and heavy snowfall from wintertime mesocyclones.

 The requirements for the data assimilation system for the operational COSMO-Model are mainly determined by the very high resolution of the model and by the task to employ it also for nowcasting purposes in the future.
 Hence, detailed high-resolution analyses have to be able to be produced frequently and quickly, and this requires a thorough use of asynoptic and high-frequency observations such as aircraft data and remote sensing data.
-Since both 3-dimensional and 4-dimensional variational methods tend to be less appropriate for this purpose, a scheme based on the observation nudging technique has been chosen for data assimilation.
+Since both 3-dimensional and 4-dimensional variational methods tend to be less appropriate for this purpose, a scheme based on the observation nudging technique has been chosen for data assimilation from the beginning of the development.
+But in March 2017 the nudging scheme has been replaced by a new, more modern, ensemble-based method, called KENDA: Kmscale ENsemble Data Assimilation.
+Note, that KENDA, unlike the nudging scheme, is not available within the source code of the COSMO-Model.